California Driving Test 2022: DMV Requirements, Maneuvers & Tips

 - Front doors that can be opened from the inside and outside

-You will be asked to reschedule your exam if you attend the test appointment in a vehicle which does not meet these criteria.
+You will be asked to reschedule your exam if you attend the test appointment in a vehicle that does not meet these criteria.

 What can I expect during the California driver’s test?